aleksei-sukhov-ucl/DataCaptureApp_NudgeMe/README.md

-# NudgeMe - COMP0016 2020/21, Team 26
+# NudgeShare - COMP0073 2020/21

 [![Flutter Checks](https://github.com/UCLComputerScience/COMP0016_2020_21_Team26/actions/workflows/flutter.yml/badge.svg)](https://github.com/UCLComputerScience/COMP0016_2020_21_Team26/actions/workflows/flutter.yml)

-> V2 of the CarerCare app.
+> V2.1 of the CarerCare app.

-NudgeMe is a privacy focused, cross-platform mobile app that helps you track and share your wellbeing & steps.
+NudgeShare is a privacy focused, cross-platform mobile app that helps you track and share your wellbeing & steps.

 This is built on Flutter's stable branch.